architecture-building-systems/cea-user-manual/contents.md

 # Contents

 ### Introduction
       What is the CEA Toolbox?
       What is ArcGIS?

 ### Getting Started
       The ArcScene Interface.
+      Creating a new scene.
       CEA Toolbox Structure.

 ### Modelling in CEA

-      How does it work?
+      How it works

           Radiation files are read from a .csv file that we created (time consuming) Customizing your model
           Editing files properties